jafalter/mw-btc-swap/README.md

   }
 }
 ```
-Again it cointains Bobs share of the shared Grin output as well as the keys on the Bitcoin side.
+Again it contains Bob's share of the shared Grin output as well as the keys on the Bitcoin side.

+## execution phase

+The execution phase starts when afte the locking phase is completed and the interested party calls the execute command.
+In this phase the locked funds will be unlocked and redeemed by the respective new owners.

-## execute
+### execute command

 The execute command will again connect to the peer's TCP server and execute the Atomic Swap protocol for which messages will be exchanged via TCP
 The command takes the following mandatory argument: